The seven feasts of the Hebrew year: their meaning

 The earthly Sanctuary and the seven feasts of the Hebrew ecclesiastical year together comprised God’s instruction on salvation.

 We do not practice the feasts and sacrifices today - they were rendered obsolete by the Cross.
-However, for purposes of teaching, they are as valid today as they were anciently.
+However, for the purpose of teaching salvation, they are as valid today as they were anciently.

-Without them, we today would have little knowledge of the plan of salvation - which is the reason why the Lord has preserved His Word as it is.
+Without them, we today would not have the comprehensive knowledge of the plan of salvation that is essential in these last days to confound Satan's falsehoods.
+For this reason, the Lord has preserved His Word as it is, combining the instruction in the Old Testament with the testimonies and teachings in the New Testament.